SerenityOS/serenity/Base/usr/share/man/man1/rev.md

 ## Description

-`rev` reads the specified files line by line, and prints them to standard output with each line being reversed characterwise.
+`rev` reads the specified files line by line, and prints them to standard output with each line being reversed characterwise with the exception of trailing newline characters which will always print at the end of the line.
 If no files are specifed, then `rev` will read from standard input.

 ## Examples